michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0052.md

 - n: an attempt by speculators to defraud investors
 - v: take over (a company) by buying a controlling interest of its stock
 ### Family
-raid: raided, raider, raiding, raids+;raider: raiders
+- raid: raided, raider, raiding, raids+
+- raider: raiders
 ### Examples
 - Gariev said that as he and his allies turned their attention away from domestic politics, raids by the police also subsided.
 - The account said police, acting on a tip, then raided a village looking for the attackers.